The Bankrate promise

 Life insurance riders, also called endorsements, are designed to add certain policy benefits to make a life insurance policy work better for your specific needs.
 Riders will typically add to your monthly premium, but allow you to tailor your life insurance coverage to your specific needs and provide coverage in case of specific conditions or occurrences.
 Common life insurance riders include:

 - Long-term care rider

 - Child benefit rider

 Frequently asked questions

 Life insurance might be worth it if you are looking to financially support your dependent family members in the event of your death.
-If you were to pass away, the funds from your policy could help your surviving spouse pay off the mortgage, support your children and continue living a similar lifestyle in the absence of your income.
+If you were to pass away, the funds from your policy could help your surviving family members cover ongoing expenses such as mortgage payments.
 Life insurance can also be used to leave money to your heirs or a charity of your choosing.
 Not everyone will need or want a life insurance policy, though.
 If you aren’t sure if life insurance suits your needs, talk to a licensed agent.

 Life insurance is not just for adults.
 Parents and caregivers can also purchase life insurance for their young children.
 Child life insurance works similarly to adult life insurance.
 If the child passes away before they reach adulthood, the parent’s policy would provide a payout that could be used to pay for funeral expenses or final medical bills.
 When you consider that the average cost of a funeral in the U.S. is between $7,000 and $10,000, it can make child life insurance sound like a good purchase.
 Working with an agent may help you identify if your child has a need for a life insurance policy.